5 Day Spring Break Guide: Breckenridge, Colorado

 At lunchtime, stop in at the newly renovated Overlook restaurant to enjoy the specialty, fresh-made ramen noodle bowls with your choice of veggies and meat.
 The Overlook sits at Peak 9 at 11,274 feet and claims Breckenridge’s highest dining elevation.

 Colorado enjoys more than 300 days of sunshine annually, so the odds of glorious weather for skiing—and après-skiing—during a Breckenridge spring ski trip are in your favor.
 Once your legs have had enough, mosey on up to T-Bar.
-Located at the base of Peak 8, T-Bar offers daily food and drink specials, indoor and outdoor seating and a stacked live music calendar.
+Located at the base of Peak 8, T-Bar offers daily food and drink specials, indoor and outdoor seating.
 T-Bar is one of Breckenridge’s most popular season-long après-ski spots, but warmer March and April afternoons are when the T-Bar really shines.
 The sun-drenched outdoor patio is the perfect place to soak in some rays, people watch and enjoy the views.

 “You can’t beat the bluebird skies on a warm Colorado spring day,” says Bill.
 “Breck’s high, continental elevation ensures the snow sticks around longer than lower elevation resorts.”

 This is a great day to spend some time exploring the new Peak 6 terrain if you haven’t done so already.
-Experts and intermediates can enjoy 500 acres of above-treeline bowl skiing in Peak 6, which opened during the 2013/2014 season.
+Experts and intermediates can enjoy 500 acres of above-treeline bowl skiing in Peak 6.
 Steep-seekers will appreciate Peak 6’s two extreme-rated bowls: The Six Senses and Serenity Bowl.
 Those who like to earn their turns will enjoy the hike-to Beyond Bowl.
 Peak 6’s two blue runs, Bliss and Reverie, and the blue powder field, Elysian, provide intermediates with the unique opportunity to experience high-alpine bowl skiing.
 No matter what terrain you’re skiing or riding on Peak 6, everyone will enjoy the crisp blue skies, warm sunshine, soft snow and see-forever views.

 Day 4: Watch the pros or get some of your own air at one of Breck’s four terrain parks